-And White House press secretary Sarah Sanders told Fox News that “if anyone colluded for a foreign government in last year’s election, it was the Clinton campaign [and] the Democrats.”
+But White House Press Secretary Sarah Sanders told Fox News “if anyone colluded for a foreign government in [the 2016] election, it was the Clinton campaign [and] the Democrats.”

-How does this tie in with the other Russia investigation?
+But what does this deal have to do with the Russia investigation?

 "That's your real Russia story.
 Not a story where they talk about collusion and there was none.
 It was a hoax.
 Your real Russia story is uranium," Trump has said.